MIDDLESEX HEALTH SYSTEM

 15. Disaster Relief.
 We may disclose health information about you to an organization assisting in a disaster relief effort.

 16. Fundraising Activities.
-We may use and disclose limited health information such as your name, address and the dates you received treatment or services, to contact you in an effort to raise money for Middlesex Hospital unless you elect not to receive any further such communication.
+We may use and disclose limited health information such as your name, address, the department where you received services and the dates you received treatment or services to contact you in an effort to raise money for Middlesex Hospital.
+You have the right to opt out of receiving such communications.

 17. Appointment Reminders.
-We may use or disclose health information to contact you as a reminder that you have an appointment for treatment or medical care at Middlesex Hospital.
+We may use or disclose health information to contact you as a reminder that you have an appointment for treatment or medical care at Middlesex Hospital/Middlesex Health System.

 18. Treatment Alternatives and Health-Related Benefits and Services.
 We may use or disclose your health information to inform you about treatment alternatives and health-related benefits and services that may be of interest to you.